aws/karpenter-provider-aws/website/content/en/preview/concepts/nodepools.md

 ## spec.disruption

 You can configure Karpenter to disrupt Nodes through your NodePool in multiple ways.
-You can use `spec.disruption.consolidationPolicy`, `spec.disruption.consolidateAfter` or `spec.disruption.expireAfter`.
+You can use `spec.disruption.consolidationPolicy`, `spec.disruption.consolidateAfter`, or `spec.template.spec.expireAfter`.
 You can also rate limit Karpenter's disruption through the NodePool's `spec.disruption.budgets`.
 Read [Disruption]({{<ref "disruption" >}}) for more.